 Please email: democratic.services@northyorks.gov.uk to provide up to date contact details for Clerks, Chairs and Councillors.

-You can view councillor contact details and registers of interests online.
+You can view councillor contact details and registers of interest online.

 Download the North Yorkshire Council Parish Charter (pdf / 2 MB).